LLMs as verification oracles for Solidity: Abstract

 \section{Abstract}

 Ensuring the correctness of smart contracts is critical, as even subtle flaws can lead to severe financial losses.
 While bug detection tools able to spot common vulnerability patterns can serve as a first line of defense, most real-world exploits and losses stem from errors in the contract business logic.
 Formal verification tools such as SolCMC and the Certora Prover address this challenge, but their impact remains limited by steep learning curves and restricted specification languages.
 Recent works have begun to explore the use of large language models (LLMs) for security-related tasks such as vulnerability detection and test generation.
-Yet, a fundamental question remains open: can LLMs serve as verification oracles, capable of reasoning about \emph{arbitrary} contract-specific properties?
-In this paper, we provide the first systematic evaluation of \gptC, a state-of-the-art reasoning LLM, in this role.
+Yet, a fundamental question remains open: can LLMs aid in assessing the validity of \emph{arbitrary} contract-specific properties?
+In this paper, we provide the first systematic empirical evaluation of \gptC, a state-of-the-art reasoning LLM, in this role.
 We benchmark its performance on a large dataset of verification tasks, compare its outputs against those of established formal verification tools, and assess its practical effectiveness in real-world auditing scenarios.
-Our study combines quantitative metrics with qualitative analysis, and shows that recent reasoning-oriented LLMs can be surprisingly effective as verification oracles, suggesting a new frontier in the convergence of AI and formal methods for secure smart contract development and auditing.
+Our study combines quantitative metrics with qualitative analysis, and shows that recent reasoning-oriented LLMs --- although lacking soundness guarantees --- can be surprisingly effective {at predicting the (in)validity of complex properties}, suggesting a new frontier in the convergence of AI and formal methods for secure smart contract development and auditing.